 Unofficial transcripts are issued only to the student in person at the Records Office; the fee is \$0.50 per unofficial transcript.
-Students may also print unofficial transcripts from Knight Web.
-(Fees stated are subject to change; please consult the Records Office, Erwin 102 [245-5566], for current information.)
+Students may also print unofficial transcripts from KnightWeb.
+(Fees stated are subject to change; please consult the Records Office, Erwin 102 [245-5566] or dean.geneseo.edu for current information).